 Shortly after the reveal of the 8-Series coupe should be the reveal of the car's convertible body style, a prototype for which has just been spotted.
 (The original 8-Series never spawned a convertible, although BMW did get around to building a prototype.)

 The latest spy shots reveal most of the details including the soft-top roof.
 The soft-top not only preserves the silhouette of the coupe better than a retractable hardtop, but it should also help keep weight down.

 BMW first confirmed plans for a new 8-Series in May 2017 with the unveiling of the 8-Series concept at the Concorso d’Eleganza Villa d’Este.
 Since then the automaker has confirmed M8 and 8-Series Gran Coupe sedan versions.
 The cars replace the previous 6-Series models.

-Underpinning the car is most likely BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.
+Underpinning the cars should be BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.
 It should ensure a low curb weight (for a large, luxurious car) as well as compatibility with electrified powertrains.

 BMW 8-Series concept, 2017 Concorso d'Eleganza Villa d'Este

 Recent BMW trademark filings suggest V-8, V-12 and M Performance options.
 The filings included “850”, “860” and “M850.”
 Any V-12 model should feature the same 600-horsepower twin-turbocharged 6.0-liter engine found in the latest M760i xDrive, while the M8 should come with a twin-turbocharged 4.4-liter V-8 also with 600 hp.
 The twin-turbo V-8 features in the 2018 M5 and is likely producing much more than the stated 600-hp figure).